zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2021/children_day.md

 Tomorrow Fei Ma would go to Tencent AI Lab for an internship.
-Within this circumstance, we gathered together for a buffet in Gaoneng Mall near Taolang Station.
+Within this circumstance, we gathered together for a buffet in Gaoneng Mall near Tanglang Station.
 According to my regular plan, I would go climbing from 4.30 pm on Tuesday.
 But today's weather is not good, and it rained now and then.
 Besides, it was not polite to refuse such occasion though my physical condition is not well recently.
 So this afternoon, I stayed